 - Choose Settings>Printers from the Start menu.
 The Printers dialog is displayed. - Double click on [Add Printer].The Install Wizard starts. - 3.
 Click the [Next] button. - 4.
 Choose Network Printer and click the [Next] button. - 5.
-Enter the Network path or click on the [Browse] button, and locate the printer. - Choose whether or not you want to print from MS-DOS programs and click the [Next] button.
-At this point the driver may be downloaded from the - At this point the driver may be downloaded from the network server and the installation completed. - 7.
+Enter the Network path or click on the [Browse] button, and locate the printer. - 6.
+Choose whether or not you want to print from MS-DOS programs and click the [Next] button. - At this point the driver may be downloaded from the network server and the installation completed. - 7.
 Otherwise, click the [Have Disk...] button. - 8.
 Insert the Printer driver/documentation CD in the CD drive. - Browse to the location of the driver.
-On the CD this is to be found in the Install>(OS)>(PDL)>(Language) folder, where: - OS is the operating system of the workstation, Windows 9x, Windows 2000 or Windows NT. - PDL is the Print Description Language, PCL or PostScript. - Language is the language in which the driver functions.
+On the CD this is to be found in the Install>(OS)>(PDL)>(Language) folder, where: - OS is the operating system of the workstation, Windows 9x, Windows 2000, Windows xp or Windows NT. - PDL is the Print Description Language, PCL or PostScript. - Language is the language in which the driver functions.

-- Choose the XW416 driver and click the [OK] button.
-The files are copied to the hard disk and the installation - Click the [Finish] button.
+- 10. Choose the XW421 driver and click the [OK] button. - The files are copied to the hard disk and the installation completes. - Click the [Finish] button. - 11.
+Configure the printer (see "Configuring the printer" on page 2-99).

-completes.

-11. Configure the printer (see "Configuring the printer" on page 2-98).